PROJMGNT 7010A - App Project Management Project Pt A

 An overview of the course assessment appears in the following Table.
 Details appear in the following section:

-# Assessment Length Weighting Due Date Learning Outcomes 1 Project Proposal 2000 words 15% See MyUni 1-5 2 Online Proposal: 1.
+# Assessment Length Weighting Due Date Learning Outcomes 1 Project Proposal 2000 words 15% See MyUni 1-5 2 In class Proposal presentation

 Presentation (two components: